markkaylor/bamboo/README.md

 yarn start
 ```

 A user can create an account, or login if they already have one.
-They can browse the products available to insure, the number of days they can insure them, and what the insurance covers.
+A user can browse products available to insure.
+Each product has different contract durations and difference coverage plans.

-Selecting a product the user has the option to submit a contract.
-They can select the type of contract they want (day, week, weekend) and pick the dates they want to insure.
+By selecting a product a user has the option to submit a contract.
+The user can select from the available contract durations (day, weekend, week), and then choose the specific dates accordingly.

 An admin can login and create products.